The Most Memorable Football Halftime Show Moments

 27. Blues Brothers and James Brown Bonanza (1997)

-Although it was probably (definitely) just a ploy to hype the upcoming “Blues Brothers 2000” film, the 1997 Super Bowl in New Orleans was a fitting host for the Blues Brothers and James Brown.
+Although it was probably (definitely) just a ploy to hype the upcoming “Blues Brothers 2000” film, the 1997 game in New Orleans was a fitting host for the Blues Brothers and James Brown.
 Of course, Jim Belushi had to step in for his late brother John, but in a weird way, it added to the ’90s nostalgia factor.

 A FOX news report kicked things off with “breaking news” of the Blues Bros’ escape.
 But the performance that followed had no indication of a storyline.
 James Brown jumped in, singing “I Got You (I Feel Good).”
 He proceeded to give everyone a mini heart attack every time he jumped into “Get On Up,” then transitioned back to “I Feel Good.”